-The NHS has retained its “dubious” title as the world’s biggest buyer of fax machines, according to a new report that declares “the digital revolution has largely bypassed the health service”.
+The NHS has retained its “dubious” title as the world’s biggest buyer of fax machines, according to a new report that claims “the digital revolution has largely bypassed the health service”.

 The research, commissioned by Google DeepMind Health, found that doctors and nurses were resorting to messaging apps such as Snapchat and WhatsApp to send patient scans.